Reviews You Can Rely On

 Frequency Response

 The frequency response curve shows the relative volume or intensity of each frequency, but it doesn't capture how the sound actually interacts with you—like how a photo shows what a room looks like, but not how it feels to stand inside it.
 This is a great tool for comparing our expert panel's impressions to physical measurements, helping to show exactly what they're hearing.
-Our GearLab House Curve represents the frequency response that we think sounds best in a pair of earbuds.
+Our GearLab House Curve in red represents the frequency response that we think sounds best in a pair of earbuds.

 You can select each product name on the right to view or remove which frequency curves you would like to compare.
 You can view each product's frequency response curve in its individual review to see how it stacks against our House Curve.